Market Data FAQ

 1. What is Market Data Center?
 What type of information does the Market Data Center provide?

 Market Data Center is a comprehensive, content-rich, free online information resources for retail investors with a strong emphasis on fixed-income securities.
-The Market Data Center includes: detailed market data on equities, options, mutual funds and a wide range of bonds, including corporate, municipal, Treasury and agency bonds; a full profile for every exchange-listed company, including company description, recent news stories and SEC filings, and an interactive list of domestic securities the company issues; information on individual securities, equities indices and the FINRA-Bloomberg Active U.S. Corporate Bond Indices for investment-grade and high-yield bonds; U.S. Treasury Benchmark yields, market news, an economic calendar and other information indicating current market conditions; and FINRA Investor Education material.
+The Market Data Center includes: detailed market data on equities, options, mutual funds and a wide range of bonds, including Corporate, Municipal, Treasury, Agency, Securitized Products and 144A bonds; a full profile for every exchange-listed company, including company description, recent news stories and SEC filings, and an interactive list of domestic securities the company issues; information on individual securities, equities indices and the FINRA-Bloomberg Active U.S. Corporate Bond Indices for investment-grade and high-yield bonds; U.S. Treasury Benchmark yields, market news, an economic calendar and other information indicating current market conditions; and FINRA Investor Education material.

 2. Does the Market Data Center provide a way for me to keep track of those securities of interest to me?